Text Alert FAQ

 How can I get alerts and updates about my Caltrain journey?

-To set up alerts, you must select specific train numbers.
+To subscribe to receive alert notifications, you must select specific train numbers.
 This ensures you only receive notifications for the trains you ride, not all Caltrain service changes.
 If your train has an alert and its status changes, you'll receive an updated notification with the latest information.

 • Delays